-- c.
-Additional skill identifiers.
-(Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS)). - (1) 1D--Digital Media Collector - (2) 2D--Police intelligence Analyst (PIA) (skill level 1-4) (Personnel only). - (3) 2X--Tactical SIGINT Operator (Personnel Only). - (4) C2--Cryptologic Computer Network Analyst (Effective 202210) - (5) J8--National OPELINT Analyst - (6) Q7--Information Collection Planner - (7) R3-Digital Network Exploitation Analyst - (8) R7--Army Reconnaissance - (9) S1--Source Handler - (10 T5--Target Digital Network Analyst - (11) V3--Aerial Precision Geo-Location (APG) - (12) V4--Advanced Source Handler - d.
-Physical requirements and standards of grade.
+- (c) Soldiers must be eligible to gain system and/or facility access controlled by the NSA.
+Soldiers who are not granted NSA system and/or facility access after 12 months of access request date will lose qualification in their primary MOS (PMOS).
+Commanders will initiate reclassification or separation actions for the Soldier.
+HRC will issue an Immediate Reenlistment Prohibition Code (IMREPR) Code 9P for a loss of qualification in PMOS.
+The access request date is defined as the date that the NSA receives a completed Security In-processing Packet.
+This process begins after the Soldier has received a fully adjudicated TS/SCI clearance and has completed the required CSP. - (10) Not meeting requirements for 35N does not necessarily disqualify a Soldier from other CMF35 MOS.
+Soldiers that do not meet CSP, FNA, or MAD requirements may still be eligible to apply for other CMF35. - (11) Meet career management and development criteria contained in AR 614-200 (Para 6-3). - (12) Formal training (completion of MOS 35N producing course conducted under the auspices of U.S. Army Intelligence Center of Excellence, Ft Huachuca, AZ, is mandatory. - c.
+Additional skill identifiers (ASIs).
+(Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS)). - (1) 1D--Digital Media Collector - (2) 2D--Police intelligence Analyst (PIA) (skill level 1-4) (Personnel only) - (3) 2X--Tactical SIGINT Operator (Personnel Only).
+(Rescind 202410) - (4) C2--Cryptologic Computer Network Analyst - (5) J8--National OPELINT Analyst - (6) Q7--Information Collection Planner - (7) R3-Digital Network Exploitation Analyst - (8) R7--Army Reconnaissance - (9) S1--Source Handler - (10 T5--Target Digital Network Analyst - (11) V3--Aerial Precision Geo-Location (APG) - (12) V4--Advanced Source Handler - d.
+Physical requirements and standards of grade (SG).
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-35N-1.
 Physical requirements. - (2) Table 10-35N-2.
 Standards of grade TOE/MTOE. - (3) Table 10-35N-3.
 Standards of grade TDA.